 In fact, if there’s anything negative our reviewers had to say about these pedals, it’s that they didn’t really stand out in any one category.

 Considering how easy it is to swing and miss, that’s an accomplishment in and of itself.
 So if you’re looking for a well-rounded pedal that’s as cheap as the dirt on your bike, this is a solid option.

 Cons:Check Price at Amazon

 Best Budget: Imrider Lite

 Mountain biking can be a pretty expensive hobby.
-And our testers are always trying to save money where they can.
-That’s why we love these Imrider Lite pedals ($20).
+Our testers are always trying to save money where they can.
+That’s why we love these Imrider Lite pedals ($19).
 Not only can we save a bit of extra cash for our next big trip, but we’ve also got a grippy pedal that performs in any conditions our trip might throw at us.

-An anti-skid surface, sealed bearings, and a corrosion-resistant spindle contribute to the all-conditions performance.
-So when you’re caught in some unwanted rain, you won’t have to panic.
+An anti-skid surface, sealed bearings, and a corrosion-resistant spindle contribute to the all-around performance.
+When you’re caught in some unwanted rain, you won’t have to panic.

 Add in a traction-friendly concave shape, a larger platform, and replaceable pins, and you’ll be surprised just how far your dollar goes with these pedals.